Nowadays, Twitter advertising is continuously overshadowed by bigger, more popular marketing channels like Facebook, Instagram, and Pinterest.

 Twitter Tailored Audiences

-If you want to target past website visitors, you also need to instal Twitter’s tracking pixel on your website.
+If you want to target past website visitors, you also need to install Twitter’s tracking pixel on your website.

 Twitter lets you track several different conversion events: